NouranAbdelaziz/Caravel_cocotb_verification_tutorial/README.md

 * ``mgmt_gpio_wr(1);`` is a function to set the management gpio to 1 to indicate configurations are done as explained above.

 ### 4. Create the python testbench:
 The python testbench is used to monitor the signals of the Caravel chip just like the testbenches used in hardware simulators.
+You can find a description for all the python testbench APIs [here](https://caravel-sim-infrastructure.readthedocs.io/en/latest/python_api.html#python-apis).
 Continuing on the example above,  if we want to check whether the gpios are set to the correct value, we can do that using the following code:

 ```